 The little community enjoyed an amazing amount of forbearance and independence in the decade prior to the outbreak of war.
 The Germans were left alone, for the most part, to go and do as they wished.
 Nor were they hassled for speaking German, as happened at a later date.
 On the contrary, they were feted for their industriousness and the fact that they paid their bills on time.
 Moreover, many of them brought with them valuable skills acquired through the centuries old German apprentice system (Zunftwesen).
 German carpenters, cabinetmakers, tailors, shoemakers, saddle and harness makers, etc., came to be highly prized in the quasi-frontier setting of the period.

 In consequence of these developments, the Germans of South Central Texas decided to meet and discuss how best to react.
 They met secretly on at least two occasions—once at Shelby and then again at Biegel’s store in Fayette County.
 When the military authorities got wind of these clandestine gatherings, they misinterpreted the news as a growing rebellion in the heart of the state, panicked, and declared martial law.
-In truth, the Germans resolved in their gatherings to keep as low a profile as possible and try to stay neutral as best as they could.
+In truth, the Germans resolved in their gatherings to keep as low a profile as possible and try to stay neutral to the extent that was possible.
 Henceforth, however, the Home Guard devoted its manpower to hunting down draft evaders, intimidating the German families, and preventing gatherings within the German settlements.
-It was a tense situation that could easily have escalated into open conflict and/or a low-grade guerilla war similar to what happened with the Hill Country settlements.
+It was a tense situation that could easily have escalated into open conflict and/or a low-grade guerrilla war similar to what happened with the Hill Country settlements.
 This did not happen in South-Central Texas and this is largely attributable to the leaders in the German community, like W.A.
 Trenckmann’s father, who counseled restraint, prudence, and understanding, even though personally fervently anti-slavery and pro-Union in sentiment.
 Herr Lüttenhoff in the novel embodies this approach.

-A large literature has arisen concerning the attitude of the German settlers toward slavery and secession in Texas during the Civil War, especially in regard to the more spectacular incidents, such as the Battle of the Nueces, which took place between a group of sixty-four (largely) disaffected Germans seeking to make their way to Mexico and a larger contingent of Confederate forces, who overtook and ambushed them in a remote stretch of the Nueces in August 1862.
+A large literature has arisen concerning the attitude of the German settlers toward slavery and secession in Texas during the Civil War, especially in regard to the more spectacular incidents, such as the Battle of the Nueces, which took place between a group of sixty-four (largely) disaffected Germans seeking to make their way to Mexico and a larger contingent of Confederate forces, who overtook and ambushed them at a remote stretch of the Nueces River in August 1862.
 For the purposes of this introduction, let it be noted that scholars still disagree as to the true nature of German dissent, which remains elusive.
-What has been largely overlooked in much of the secondary literature, however, is that the Texas Germans themselves actually had a lot to say on the subject.
+What has been largely overlooked in much of the secondary literature, however, is that Texas Germans actually had a lot to say on the subject for themselves.
 Their voices offer a true window into the nuances and complexities of the situation.
-Unfortunately, much of this literature has remained inaccessible.
+Unfortunately, much of their commentary (whether in the form of essays, memoirs, or historical romance) has remained inaccessible.
 It is the purpose of this translation to present a work of literature to a wider audience that is gripping and entertaining in its own right even as it contributes to our appreciation for the hard choices faced by the educated German farmers in Texas at the time.

 Although written in German, it is at root a Texas story; an important contribution to a large and impressive body of Texas German literature that has remained largely inaccessible to non-German readers, but has significance wider than the German story.
 Texas, the Seventh Star of the Confederacy, contrasted with the core Southern States in important ways and its citizens experienced the war differently on the home front.
 The novel offers as clear a window as any other literary work known to me into this distinct Texas experience of daily life during the last eight months of the conflict, which all Texans experienced to one degree or another.

 Slavery had spread very unevenly through Texas.
 It was extensive on the lower reaches of the Trinity, Brazos, and Colorado Rivers; the lower southeastern quadrant of the state.
-Here, very large plantations dominated and the majority of the settlers originated from the Lower South where slavery had a long history and ingrained presence.
+Here, very large plantations dominated the economic, social, and political life of the state.
+The majority of the Anglo settlers in this area originated from the Lower South where slavery had a long history and ingrained presence.
 Emigrants from the Upper South, on the other hand, settled large swaths of North Texas.
-They originated from an area where slavery was less prevalent.
-Some of these families had slaves but many did not.
-Finally, the so-called Hill Country area was, with few exceptions, essentially slave-free.
-This is where German emigrants had settled in large numbers beginning in 1845 and had established a string of homogenous communities that continued to exist in relative isolation until the Civil War and thereafter.
+They originated from an area where slavery was less legal, but much less prevalent.
+Consequently, a few of these families owned slaves, but many did not.
+Finally, the so-called Hill Country area, tht is the area north and west of the Austin-San Antonio corridor, was, with few exceptions, essentially slave-free.
+This is where German emigrants had settled in large numbers beginning in 1845, establishing a string of homogenous communities that continued to exist in relative isolation until the Civil War and thereafter.

 The novel, however, can be read and interpreted in two distinct ways, and therein lies the richness of the work.
 Most will praise the novel for the clear window it offers to the very complex situation of divided loyalties experienced by the German settlers of Millheim and, by extension, to the wider German community in Texas during the war.
 But the novel can also be read in a completely different way; namely, it casts light on the complexity of late 19th German society as well and the many diverse causes for emigration.
 The novel presents a whole host of easily recognizable German stereotypes–the absent-minded and eccentric German professor, the self-made teacher, the titled aristocrat, the skilled tailor, the money grubbing opportunist, the clueless student of theology, the soldier of fortune, the titled Prussian officer, the dedicated school teacher, the simple farm laborer, etc., set against the unique stresses posed by the American Civil War.
 Their varied reflexes offer a narrative that also illuminates the complex class structure of post-revolutionary and pre-Second Empire Germany, a period that is usually referred to as Biedemeyer.